roeszler/filter-maintenance-predictor/README.md

 * There are no unfixed bugs in the deployed version of the project.

 ## Possible Future Features
-* Inclusion of traing data that has **all RUL** testing bins with values that extend to the end of a fulters useful life.
+* Inclusion of traing data that has **all RUL** testing bins with **all values** that extend to the end of a fulters useful life.
 * Facility to access a widely accessible testing procedure that indicates if a filter is currently useable or not-useable.
 * Application able to alert clients the optimal time to change an air filter, in relative RUL time units.
 * Capacity to confirm the industry rule of thumb to replace at a 10% RUL zone is correct or does the data indicate something else.
 	* Confirm the optimal replacement time (ORT) where ORT is considered the cost benefit trade off between maximizing useful life and minimizing the risk of failure.
-* A complete list of future features can be found at [Future Features](https://github.com/roeszler/maintenance-predictor/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Future+Features%22).
+* A complete list of future features can be found at [Future Features](https://github.com/roeszler/filter-maintenance-predictor/issues?q=is%3Aissue+label%3A%22future+release%22+is%3Aclosed).

 ## Deployment